davidlam296/Stockolio/README.md

 This application is a stock portfolio management app.

-Please click [here](http://18.191.130.103/login) to view the current deployed version of the application.
+Please click <a href="http://18.191.130.103/login" target="_blank">here</a> to view the current deployed version of the application.